v-camon/lol_autoaccept/README.md

 ![check](https://github.com/manchas73/lol_autoaccept/assets/46001842/5b6006d1-a1f9-4a8f-bd8b-f753beb1e6b6)

 <h3>Check State</h3>
-After accepting a match it will check if the others also accept, if not it will go back "Search State".
+After accepting a match it will check if the others also accept if they do it will close, if not it will go back "Search State".

 The blue L means that is checking